by Mary E. Lowd

 The S’rellick was the first to attempt following her Lintar friend away from the airlock.
 Her long reptilian tail swayed back and forth, making her a decent swimmer.
 The Woaoo and Heffen, on the other hand, were pathetically awkward trying to navigate an atmosphere unnaturally thick and multi-directional for them.
 Their fuzzy limbs sprawled and splayed, dragging them sadly and slowly along.
 Nonetheless, they managed to catch up to their friends — the Lintar and the S’rellick — since those two were kind enough to wait for them.

 “So, what do you guys want to do?” the Lintar asked.
-His voice was picked up the sound-sensors in the others’ breathing gear and translated into sound-waves they could interpret in the bubbles of atmosphere around each of their heads.
+His voice was picked up by the sound-sensors in the others’ breathing gear and translated into sound-waves they could interpret in the bubbles of atmosphere around each of their heads.

 “Your voice sounds so close this way…” the Woaoo said.
 “It’s strange having my head inside a bubble.”